tsuru/tsuru-bootstrap/README.md

 However, for the moment the config assumes 'cloud.company.com' as the top-level domain, so you need to pass the appropriate Host header.

-The comnand I'm using to test this is:
+The command I'm using to test this is:

     desktop$ http -vv tsuru.lan Host:hw.cloud.company.com